mrozio13pl/tiny-update-notifier/readme.md

 > Simple check for npm package updates.

-In simple terms, this is basically a lightweight alternative to [update-notifier](https://github.com/yeoman/update-notifier), but despite its significantly smaller download size, it still retains most of the essential features.
+A lightweight alternative for [update-notifier](https://github.com/yeoman/update-notifier) with most of the essential features.
+Useful for CLI apps.

 ## Install